phonaputer/hands_on_go/pre_assignment/README.md

 If all tests are passing, then your code should be working!

-## The tests are passing, what should I do now?
+# How to submit my assignment?

+Please push your code to a branch on the origin of this repository.
+The branch name should include your name at the beginning followed by a forward slash, then whatever name you would like: `${YOUR_NAME}/${BRANCH_NAME}`.
+For example: `jane.doe/pre_assignment`.

-Please push your code to a branch on the origin and open a pull request from your branch into master branch.
+Once your branch is pushed, open a pull request from your branch into `master` branch.
-Then, please send a link to the pull request to the trainer for verification.
+Finally, please send a link to the pull request to the trainer for verification.

 No worries if your code is looking a dirty or unmaintainable, improving this is one of the learning targets of the workshop.